Douglas Nicholls: Sporting career

-In 1932, Nicholls joined the VFL's Fitzroy Football Club and in 1935, he was the first Aboriginal player to be selected to play for the Victorian interstate team, ultimately playing four interstate games.
+In 1932, Nicholls joined the Fitzroy Football Club in the VFL and, in 1935, he was the first Aboriginal player to be selected to play for the Victorian interstate team, ultimately playing four interstate games.
 He played a total of six seasons for Fitzroy, before returning to Northcote in 1938.
 Knee injuries forced him to retire in 1939.
 He returned to Northcote as non-playing coach in 1947.
 Nicholls won Fitzroy's Reserves best and fairest award in 1937.

-During his career, particularly in the early years, Nicholls was subjected to onfield taunts or ostracised by his team-mates due to his colour.
-Nevertheless, he became a popular player among spectators; and, upon joining Fitzroy, when he was initially sitting by himself in the change rooms (due to this ostracism), he was befriended by Haydn Bunton, Sr. who ensured he was made welcome within the team.
+During his career, particularly in the early years, Nicholls was subjected to on-field taunts or ostracised by his team-mates due to his colour.
+Nevertheless, he became a popular player among spectators; and, upon joining Fitzroy, when he was initially sitting by himself in the change rooms, due to ostracism, he was befriended by Haydn Bunton, Sr., who ensured he was made welcome in the team.

 Like his close relative Lynch Cooper, Nicholls was also a very capable sprinter.
-He competed in gift races around Victoria during the athletics seasons, and in 1928 he won both the Nyah and Warracknabeal Gifts.
-Following this, the race organisers paid him an appearance fee, board and expenses to enter races.
+He competed in professional races around Victoria during the athletics season and. in 1928, he won both the Nyah and Warracknabeal Gifts.
+Following that, organisers paid him an appearance fee, board and expenses to enter races.
 He was the inaugural chairman of the National Aboriginal Sports Foundation.

 Playing football provided employment during the winter.
 To earn a living during the rest of the year, he boxed with Jimmy Sharman's Boxing Troupe, a travelling sideshow in which Sharman offered his fighters for challenge against all comers.

-During World War II, Nicholls was an adept boomerang thrower, teaching that skill to some members of the United States military.
-There is a photograph depicting this in the Australian War Memorial archives.
-He also organised and captained Aboriginal teams in football matches used for patriotic fundraisers during the war, many of which were played against Northcote.
+During World War II, Nicholls, an adept boomerang thrower, taught the skill to members of the United States military, with a photograph depicting that in the Australian War Memorial archives.
+He also organised and captained Aboriginal teams in football matches used for patriotic fund-raising games during the war, many of which were played against Northcote.